GLOBAL MARKETS-Shares, crude prices rise on U.S., China data

 "But the jobs market still isn't strong enough to suggest that the Fed or other central banks should be tightening interest rates.
 Investors like that dynamic," he said.
 The data should allay concerns about the health of the U.S. consumer in fourth quarter, said Yousef Abbasi, global market strategist at INTL FCStone Financial Inc in New York.

-The data lifted Chinese blue chips as they jumped 1.7% in their best day since mid-August.
+The data lifted Chinese blue chips, which jumped 1.7% in their best day since mid-August.
 Seoul's Kospi rose 0.8% and Hong Kong's Hang Seng added 0.7% on news of the manufacturing report.
-MSCI's gauge of stock performance in 47 countries gained 0.68%, while the pan-European STOXX 600 index rose 0.72%.
+MSCI's gauge of stock performance in 47 countries gained 0.71%, while the pan-European STOXX 600 index closed up 0.68%.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)